firefinancialservices/slate/source/index.md

 A webhook is a URL that you set up on your backend.
 We can then send the details of various events to you at this URL as they happen.
 You can have many webhooks, and can configure each one to listen for different events in fire.com.

 ## Configuring your webhook settings
-You can set up webhooks in the Business Account web application or use the API to configure them programmatically.
+You can set up webhooks in the Business Account web application.

 ## View Webhooks
 ```shell